allebone/help.omni.af.mil/docs/PEX/Training.md

 Apply Grades to Remaining Students

-This option al ows the instructor to grade one student, then apply those grades to students with eligible BOIs.
+This option all ows the instructor to grade one student, then apply those grades to students with eligible BOIs.

 A.  Open the Gradesheet.